Jefferson49/CustomModuleManager/README.md

 ![Screenshot](resources/img/module_information.jpg)

 ## Webtrees Version
-The module was developed and tested with [webtrees 2.2.1](https://webtrees.net/download), but should also run with any other 2.2 version.
+The module requires a [webtrees version](https://webtrees.net/download) greater or even to 2.2.3.

 ## Translation
 Currently, the following languages are available: